 - Institute a look before you lock routine.
 Many newer vehicles are equipped with a reminder to look in the back seat.
 If you are changing your routine, leave something you will need at your destination in the back seat next to the child – even if it’s your left shoe!

-- If your routine is different, put the address of your childcare center in your GPS even if you know the way there.
+- Put the address of your childcare center in your GPS.
+If your routine is different, put the address of your childcare center in your GPS even if you know the way.
 That way it prompts you to not forget to drop off your child.

 - Keep a stuffed animal in the child’s car seat.
 Place it on the front passenger seat as a reminder when the child is in the back seat.

 - Set the alarm on your cell phone or computer calendar as a reminder to drop your child off at daycare.
 Make the alarm song/sound different from all other alert sounds on your device.